 July 5, 2018

-The different ways of testing a mobile app
+How: the different ways of testing a mobile application

 When a company decides to develop a mobile app, it does so with three main objectives in mind: